 According to European Southern Observatory, its Atacama Large Millimeter/submillimeter Array (ALMA), a participating partner in the Event Horizon Telescope, alone recorded over a petabyte (1 million gigabytes) of information on the black hole.
 Too large to send over the Internet, the physical hard drives were sent via plane and input into computing clusters (called a correlator) located at the MIT Haystack Observatory in Cambridge, Massachusetts, and the Max Planck Institute for Radio Astronomy in Bonn, Germany.

 And then the researchers waited.
-The first obstacle on the road to processing a first image involved the eighth participating radio telescope stationed in Antarctica.
+The first obstacle on the road to processing an image involved the eighth participating radio telescope stationed in Antarctica.
 Because no flights are possible from February to October, the final data set captured by the South Pole Telescope was literally placed in cold storage.
 On Dec.
 13, 2017, it finally arrived at the Haystack Observatory.